jules-line-plus/jngwock.github.io/_posts/2020-08-12-sample-intro.md

 Sample application server is provided only in development environment.
 In a production environment, you have to build your own service AppServer.
 </span>

-If you integrate LINE Planet, the topology could be [this]({{site.baseurl}}/documents/article/topo-general/).<br>
+You can find the topology [here]({{site.baseurl}}/documents/article/topo-general/) for integrating LINE Planet.<br>
-By using our sample server, inter-operation topology could be here:<br>
+Inter-operation topology for using our sample server is provided below.<br>
 ![]({{site.baseurl}}/assets/images/topo-sample.png)

 ### Sample AppClient
 LINE Planet provides client sample codes.
 You can run Sample AppClient without any programming to test our call functions or you can use the sample codes.<br>
 [Sample app client codes]( {{site.baseurl}}/documents/sample/sample-client-codes/).

 ### Sample AppServer
-Sample AppServer does belows:
+Sample AppServer does the following:
 * Device registration
 * Send push on behalf of you

 Follow [How to use sample server]( {{site.baseurl}}/documents/quick start/howto-sample/ ) to use.